Sshahryar/odin-Library/README.md

 # odin-Library

-Seventh project from "The Odin Project" (TOP), second project from Intermediate HTML and CSS Course.
+Seventh project from "The Odin Project" (TOP), first project from Javascript course.

 Creating a simple admin dashboard design.